 Through a rigorous continued professional development programme and host of membership support initiatives, our staff constantly hone their skills and knowledge of all things payroll, pensions and rewards.
 Our payroll bureau's CIPP accreditation keeps you, our payroll outsourcing service clients, compliant with current legislation and ensures you meet your payroll-related employer duties.Continue Reading

-We're a 'One to Watch' accredited company by Best Companies, the organisation behind 'The Sunday Times Best Companies to Work For' top 100 list, according to the 2018 survey.
-Our Best Companies accreditation indicates workplace engagement as an integral component of our success and growth.Continue Reading
+We're a '1 Star' accredited company by Best Companies for 2019, the organisation behind 'The Sunday Times Best Companies To Work For' top 100 lists, according to the recent survey.
+Our Best Companies status indicates workplace engagement as an integral component of our success and growth.Continue Reading

 We've been voted 'Employer of the Year' in the Multiple Sclerosis Society Awards 2016.
 The judging panel were looking for organisations that create an excellent working environment for staff with MS, and show consistent awareness and consideration of the fluctuating nature of the illness.
 But, rather than employers just offering flexible working hours and more regular breaks from work, the winner would demonstrate going above and beyond normal practice to support staff with MS.